Updated: Aug 16, 2023

 This increased interest is the top reason you’d have for opening a CD, so if you’re comparing CDs from different banks, the first thing you should look at is their interest rates.

-BMO Harris is a brick and mortar bank, which means that it operates a network of ATMs and physical branches.
+BMO is a brick and mortar bank, which means that it operates a network of ATMs and physical branches.
 These physical locations are expensive to run.

 The bank has to pay for staff, rent, upkeep, utilities, and more.